 Jumping on a Pig Is Always a Good Idea

 Today’s episode is truly a fun one, as we get to the good stuff right off the bat.
-We quickly learn that a once great warrior pig is now sad.
+After leaving Maypole Fields we quickly learn that a once-great warrior pig is now sad.
 Well, this just won’t do.
 We’re going to have re-ignite his love for battle if we are to proceed.
 Thankfully this is as easy as fixing his one small eye and making it nice and big.
-I try my best to make it identical size but I think I may hVe missed the mark a bit.
+I try my best to make it identical size but I think I may have missed the mark a bit.

 We jump on this now fearless hogs back and ride headfirst into those dastardly scraps that block our path.
 This part of the game is a nice change of pace from everything else we have seen in Tearaway thus far.
 The pig is fast and controls great, it’s not a non-stop runner you can go backward as well as forward.
 This gives you a chance to not miss any destructible boxes or enemies.
 The music roars and the pig moves at full-speed, you can use the Guiding Light to help destroy scraps and help heal the world.